magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 IVR
 ---

-| Select the IVR that you want to to send to calls if the SIP account don't answer.
+| Select the IVR that you want to to send to calls if the SIP user don't answer.